Chagrilled/P4-DandoriDesktop/readme.md

  - ✅ Tateana (those holes) - basically just pot inventories
  - ✅ NoraSpawners - diagram on TKB.
  - ✅ CrushJelly - They're just pots.
 There's a `searchCIDList` array which seems to be items that can be "in" the jelly (as in pre-spawned items, not drops on destroy), which isn't supported yet.
  - ✅ Portals - TriggerPortal is fully supported, so you can link portals to wherever you like.
 Results may vary.
-Some parameters are completely unknown in purpose/formula, like `PanzakuPriority` and `DisablePikminFlags`.
-I have no idea how to calculate the latter.
+Some parameters are completely unknown in purpose/formula, like `PanzakuPriority`.
  - ✅ Gates - Health is adjustable and they can be given drops.
 I don't know what `RareDropParameter` is, but I've exposed it for editing.
  - 🚧 Paper bags - you can adjust their weight requirement.
 I've not looked at their AI to see if they have an inventory to mutate.
  - 🚧 Bases - The genvar's fields are editable, but I've not tested new areas.
 The base text names isn't in the actor, so there's more to the base system I think.